7 Hottest and Most In-Demand Jobs in IT Industry AD 2022.

 3. Data Scientist / Big Data Specialist.

 Big data specialists and data scientists acquire and analyze enormous organized and unstructured data sets.
 A data analyst’s job is a combination between computer science, mathematics, and statistics.
-In short, data scientists evaluate the outcomes of processing, data analysis, and modeling to get actionable plans for businesses and other organizations.
+In short, data scientists evaluate the outcomes of processing, data analysis, and modelling to get actionable plans for businesses and other organizations.

-There is more than just one type of a Data Scientist in fact: we can talk about at least two types.
+There is more than just one type of Data Scientist in fact: we can talk about at least two types.